 }

 In this example, only a small amount of customization needs to be done.
-If your default help center language isn't English, you can replace that language.
-In the code, you'll see "en-us" appear in two places:
+If your default help center language isn't English, replace that language.
+In the code, en-us

 var notDefaultLanguage = window.location.href.indexOf('/en-us/') == -1;